Higher Education for Advanced Practice Nursing Professionals

-A master’s degree in nursing (MSN) provides nurses an opportunity to go into advanced practices.
+A master’s degree in nursing, or MSN, which is synonymous with becoming a nurse practitioner, provides nurses an opportunity to go into advanced practices and specialized areas of study.
 Because of the variety of career options available after graduation, it is critical for prospective students to identify their goals before enrolling.
-Find out more about available MSN degrees, who may be a good fit for an MSN program and get expert advice on what to consider when applying to schools.

 Students who have already completed undergraduate degrees outside of nursing typically choose this degree, which reviews foundational concepts before moving into advanced topics.
 Also known as an accelerated degree path, this program brings non-nursing students up to speed quickly.
 Students take the NCLEX-RN exam after the first year and spend the remainder of the program covering graduate-level topics.

 Students with an associate-level nursing degree frequently opt for this program, which uses the first year to review coursework absent from a two-year program.
 It’s a great choice for working nurses, as many degrees are available online in addition to traditional classroom-based programs.

 Degree Duration: Usually 2-3 years, depending on previous coursework and institutional requirements.